srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 # 2. Creating a New Component

+In this exercise, we will create a new component from scratch.
+For this purpose, we will have to create it in both Hybris and Spartacus.

-## 1. Component Creation in Hybris
+## Component Creation in Hybris

-Generate a new component type in Hybris and add it to the `-items.xml` file (e.g., spartacussampledata-items.xml).
+The first step will be to declare the new component type in a `-items.xml` file.
+For this training we will be addding it in `spartacussampledata-items.xml`.

 ```xml
 ...